Caroline Stuart, Countess of Seafield

-Caroline Stuart, Countess of Seafield (30 June 1830 – 6 October 1911), styled The Countess Dowager from 1884 to 1911, was a member of the Scottish aristocracy.
-She was proprietor of the Seafield Estates following the death of her son in 1884 and has been described as 'The last of the great feudal chiefs'.
+Caroline Stuart, Countess of Seafield (30 June 1830 – 6 October 1911), styled as the Countess Dowager from 1884 to 1911, was a member of the Scottish aristocracy.
+She was suo jure proprietor of the Seafield estates following the death of her son in 1884, and thus was de facto Chieftainess of Clan Grant.
+She has been described as the "last of the great feudal chiefs."

-Genealogy
+Biography

+Early life

+The Honourable Caroline Stuart was the youngest surviving child of Maj.-Gen. Robert Walter Stuart, 11th Lord Blantyre and his wife Frances Mary Rodney, a granddaughter of Admiral Lord Rodney.
+Her family was descended from the Stewarts of Minto, a branch of the Stewarts of Galloway, who were ennobled by James VI in 1606 (for further history, see Lord Blantyre).
+Caroline's father was killed several months after she was born; her twin brother, Henry, died in 1842, aged 12.
+The future Countess' life was to be fraught with tragedy.

+Marriage to Lord Reidhaven

-The Honourable Caroline Henrietta Stuart was the youngest child of Robert Walter, 11th Lord Blantyre, of the family of the Stuarts of Minto.
-Aged 20, on 12 August 1850 she married John Charles Ogilvy-Grant who, then styled Lord Reidhaven and Master of Grant, was heir to the Seafield and Findlater estates.
-Their only child, Ian Charles was born 7 October 1851.
-On 30 July 1853 John Charles succeeded his father as Earl of Seafield and Chief of the Clan Grant.
-Her husband and son were to die within a few years of each other: Lord Seafield on 18 February 1881 and Ian Charles on 31 March 1884.
+On 12 August 1850, aged 20, Caroline married John Charles Ogilvy-Grant, Viscount Reidhaven, Master of Grant, who was heir to the Seafield estates.
+Their only child, Ian Charles was born on 7 October 1851.
+On 30 July 1853, John succeeded his father as Earl of Seafield and Chief of the Clan Grant.
+Her husband and son were to die within a few years of each other: John on 18 February 1881 and Ian on 31 March 1884.

-As he was unmarried and had no children, by a will made c.1882 Ian Charles left his mother as the heir to his estates.
-Taking the style of The Countess Dowager, Lady Seafield was proprietor of the Seafield and Grant Estates until her death.
-Meanwhile the 8th Earl's titles of honour were inherited by his uncle, James Ogilvy-Grant, 9th Earl of Seafield who was otherwise the nearest male heir.
-The Seafield title was thus for some generations separated from the lands and properties that had maintained it.
-This situation had been made possible because the 7th Earl, John Charles, had completed the legal procedure of disentailing the estate.
-Lady Seafield died on 6 October 1911.
-Her funeral was held on 12 October.
-Her coffin rests, with those of her husband and son, in the Seafield Mausoleum in the Duthil Old Parish Church and Churchyard.